What NationStates is all about.

 - Write a script or program to interface with the Telegrams API for automated but rate-limited delivery.

 Telegrams with over 8 recipients require one stamp per recipient.
-(An exception is messages sent by a Delegate, Founder, or Regional Officer with Communications authority to their own region, which require no stamps.)
+(An exception is messages sent by a Delegate, Governor, or Regional Officer with Communications authority to their own region, which require no stamps.)

 If you want to reach a large number of nations without buying stamps, you can send the same message over and over, addressing it to eight or fewer nations at a time.
 This is more time-consuming, but less money-consuming.
 Please use a Telegram Template, which makes the process faster, less error-prone, and provides Delivery Reports.
 To do this, first register a template by sending your telegram to "tag:template" and use the special code it gives you to send copies to other nations.